mbabarsajjad/ImageClassifier/README.md

 # Deep Learning - Image Classifier
 In this project, an image classifier will be trained to recognize different species of flowers.
 Also, the project will be converted to a command line Python Application as well.

-The final results (top 5 probabilities) will be displayed as follow:
+The final results (top 5 probabilities) are displayed as follow:

 ![Test Image 1](probs.png)